Question:

 Is Drug Addiction a Disease?

 However, some people argue that labeling addiction as a disease may absolve individuals of personal responsibility for their actions, or that it oversimplifies the issue by ignoring societal and psychological factors that contribute to substance use and addiction.
+Addiction is often stigmatized, leading to misconceptions about those who suffer from it, and the compulsive behavior associated with addiction is driven by the drug itself, not the individual’s character.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!

-Most Addictive Drugs List
+Top 10 Most Addictive Drugs List

 Aside from the drug itself, environmental and genetic factors can influence addiction.
 For example, some people are genetically predisposed toward drug addiction.
 A person with that genetic makeup will have a more difficult time quitting than one without that predisposition.
+Both illicit drugs and prescription drugs can be highly addictive and contribute to substance misuse, which can hijack brain circuits and lead to dependence and emotional issues.

 Environmental factors, such as a person’s peer group and upbringing, as well as the availability of the drug, can also play a role.
 For instance, someone who grew up smoking cigarettes with their friends may find it hard to quit smoking, especially since cigarettes are so widely available.